btobers/RAGU/README.md

 - *basemap.py* handles the basemap portion of the app
 - *nav.py* handles navigation data and nav coordinate transformations
 - *utils.py* contains a set of utility functions utilized by the app
-- *nose_env.yml* contains the dependencies to run the app
+- *nose_env.yml* contains list of the dependencies

 To create a conda environment with the required dependencies, run the following command:
 ```